Uniform rectifiability and elliptic operators satisfying a Carleson measure condition. Part I: The small constant case: Introduction

-We assume that $\mathcal{A}$ satisfies the slightly weaker reformulation of the Kenig-Pipher condition \eqref{KP-cond} (that is, $|\nabla \mathcal{A}|\delta\in L^\infty(\Omega)$ and \eqref{KP-s-relaxed}) and additionally that the associated elliptic measure is an $A_\infty$ weight (see Definition \ref{def:AinftyHMU}) with respect to the surface measure $\sigma=\mathcal{H}^{n-1}|_{\pO}$.
-Our goal is to understand how the analytic information yields geometric insight on the domain and its boundary.
+for uniform constants $0<\lambda\le \Lambda<\infty$, and for a.e. $X\in\Omega$.
+We further assume that $\mathcal{A}$ satisfies the DKP condition, that is, \ref{H1} and \ref{H2}, and, additionally, that the associated elliptic measure is an $A_\infty$ weight (see Definition \ref{def:AinftyHMU}) with respect to the surface measure $\sigma=\mathcal{H}^{n-1}|_{\pO}$.
+Our goal is to understand how this analytic information yields geometric insight regarding the geometry of the domain and its boundary.
 We do this in two stages.
-First, we consider the case on which the quantity \eqref{KP-s-relaxed} is sufficiently small.
-This is indeed the content of the present paper and we can go even further assuming a much weaker condition (see \eqref{def:smallCarleson} for the precise assumption and Remark \ref{remark:mainthm}).
-The second stage is taken in \cite{HMMTZ}, the second part of this series of papers, where we derive the ``large constant'' case by using our main result here and an extrapolation (or bootstrapping) argument to pass from the smallness of the quantity \eqref{KP-s-relaxed} constant to the case on which that is just finite.
+First, we consider the case in which the quantity \eqref{KP-s-relaxed} is sufficiently small.
+This is the content of the present paper, and in this small constant setting, we can go even further, assuming a much weaker condition than \eqref{KP-s-relaxed} (see \eqref{def:smallCarleson} for the precise statement of the assumption, and Remark \ref{remark:mainthm}).
+The second stage is taken in \cite{HMMTZ}, the sequel to the present paper, where we derive the ``large constant'' case (even for non-symmetric operators) by taking our small constant result as a starting point, and then using an extrapolation (i.e., bootstrapping) argument to pass to the case in which the constant in \eqref{KP-s-relaxed} is assumed merely to be finite.
+We remark that it is at this stage that we use the full strength of the Carleson condition \eqref{KP-s-relaxed}.

-Throughout his paper, and unless otherwise specified, by \textit{allowable constants}, we mean the dimension $n\geq 3$; the constants involved in the definition of a uniform domain, that is, $M, C_1>1$ (see Definition \ref{def:uniform}); the Ahlfors regular constant $C_{AR}>1$ (see Definition \ref{def:ADR}); the ellipticity constants $\Lambda \ge \lambda \geq 1$ (see \eqref{def:UE}); and the $A_{\infty}$ constants $C_0>1$ and $\theta\in(0,1)$ (see Definition \ref{def:AinftyHMU}).
+Let us make some preliminary observations and introduce some notation.
+First, we shall always work in $\R^n$, $n\ge 3$.
+Throughout this paper, and unless otherwise specified, by \textit{allowable constants}, we mean the dimension $n\geq 3$; the constants involved in the definition of a uniform domain, that is, $M, C_1>1$ (see Definition \ref{def:uniform}); the Ahlfors regular constant $C_{AR}>1$ (see Definition \ref{def:ADR}); the ratio of the ellipticity constants $\Lambda/\lambda \geq 1$ (see \eqref{def:UE}), and the $A_{\infty}$ constants $C_0>1$ and $\theta\in(0,1)$ (see Definition \ref{def:AinftyHMU}).
+By renormalizing, we shall always assume that $\lambda = 1$; thus the new, renormalized $\Lambda$ will be equal to the ratio $\Lambda/\lambda$ of the original ellipticity constants.
+See Remark \ref{normalize} below.